Exploring Lijiang: A Timeless Tourist Gem in China

 About Lijiang

-Lijiang is the hometown of the Naxi people, one of China’s 55 ethnic minorities.
-It’s over 1000 years old.
-The town, like other cities in this part of Yunnan, was a major stopping point on the ancient tea horse road.
-Kublai Khan conquered the city way back in 1253.
-The residents supported the Ming conquest of Yunnan a few hundred years later.
-In exchange for their help, the Ming granted the ruling Naxi family the title of “Mu.”
-The Mu family ruled over Lijiang for centuries, until the Qing dynasty took over in 1723.
+Lijiang is the ancestral home of the Naxi people, one of China’s 55 recognized ethnic minorities.
+With a history spanning over 1,000 years, Lijiang played a crucial role as a key stop on the ancient Tea Horse Road.
+I guess you could say they’ve been getting tourists for centuries.
+The city was famously conquered by Kublai Khan in 1253, and its residents later supported the Ming dynasty’s conquest of Yunnan.
+In gratitude for their assistance, the Ming granted the ruling Naxi family the title of “Mu.”
+This family governed Lijiang for centuries until the Qing dynasty took control in 1723.

 The Naxi People